Generalized anxiety disorder is characterized by persistent, excessive, and unrealistic worry about everyday things.

 - Watch videos about the difference between GAD and general anxiety, plus treatment options.

-- Learn the difference between general anxiety about the economy and generalized anxiety disorder, or GAD.
+- Learn the difference between general anxiety about your finances and generalized anxiety disorder, or GAD.